lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

 return Ok(over_limit(&request_for_bailout, pre_built, &ctx));
 ```

-The clone is the price we pay for the ergonomic.
-It only matters if
+The clone is the price we pay for the ergonomics.
+In practice it is
-your request bodies are large; if they are, swap `Request<Body>` for
+cheap: `lambda_http::Body` is `Arc`-backed, so cloning the request
+duplicates the headers, URI, and method but only bumps a refcount on
+the body.
+It only matters in degenerate cases (huge header maps, or
+swapping `Request<Body>` out for a custom payload that does not share
+its inner buffers); if you hit one, replace the clone with a small
-a small "request metadata" struct holding only the headers/uri/method
-the callbacks actually need.
+"request metadata" struct holding only the bits the callbacks need.

 The full version of all this lives in the companion repo's
 [`src/rate_limit.rs`](https://github.com/lmammino/rust-lambda-middleware-example/blob/main/src/rate_limit.rs),